 |SASF MISSION STATEMENT|

-‘To be a community where everyone is valued as a unique individual created in the image of God and given equal opportunities to flourish.
-We foster a rich, nurturing environment that enables us all to achieve a successful future; positively impacting our ever-changing global community we serve.
+‘To be a community where everyone is valued as a unique individual, created in the image of God, and given equal opportunities to flourish.
+We foster a nurturing environment, which is rich in knowledge and experiences and that guides our community’s journey towards a successful future.

 We could summarise our vision with a phrase such as:

 We aim to provide the foundation on which children can grow, enabling them to move on to the next stage of their lives, confident in the words of St. Paul:

 “I can do all things through Christ who strengthens me.”
 (Philippians 4:13)

 Respect is an important value to us because it helps us think about what is holy and sacred.
 It is related to awe and reverence.
 We learnt about respecting each other, God's world and all the plants and creatures he created.

 ‘And as you wish that others would do to you, do so to them.’
 (Luke 6:31)